homyplan/Task_23-RoomDrawAssistant/README.md

 10. Take into consideration removal of double vertices, and double lines (don't brake existing functionality).
 Make it weorking with existing colapse vertices feature.
-11. Use existing rect controller (for transformations)
+11. Use existing rect controller (for transformations) from built in wardrobe object
+12.

 Additinal feartures: